norulshahlam/spring-boot-kafka-tutorials/README.md

 This uses the send() method which require to insert topic name as the argument.
 Also it uses key to send message.
 If we have a key, the message will be sent through the same partition.
 This is really important for the ordering of the events because Kafka guarantees ordering only at the partition level.
 To see the difference, see which partition is used in the logs. those with key will be using the same partition.

 </details>

-### Create Spring boot consumer

-There are 3 main things we need to configure

-- key-serializer
-- value-deserializer
-- group-id

 ### What is Rebalance?